How Advanced Is AI in 2026? Current AI Capabilities, Limitations & Bottlenecks

 Training advanced AI models requires substantial computational power, often limiting their development to well-funded organizations.
 Here we can first distinguish in electricity generation, storage and transmission and second in the hardware required (with rate earths/metals posing significant bottlenecks, here geopolitics and current conflicts play a significant and determining role moving on).

-Interesting fact: The energy consumption for training large AI models can be equivalent to the carbon footprint of five cars over their lifetime.
+Reality check: The energy consumption for training large AI models can be equivalent to the carbon footprint of five cars over their lifetime.

 Ethical Concerns